gnosisguild/zodiac-modifier-roles/packages/sdk/README.md

 ### Apply permissions

-Additional sdk function allow applying a set of permissions to a role:
+Additional SDK functions allow applying a set of permissions to a role:

 ```typescript
 import { applyPermissions } from "zodiac-roles-sdk"